 For further information see the 'Ip Man 4' Facebook page.

 Donnie Yen and Chan Kwok-kwan in Beijing.
-(Sky Film photo)
+(Sky Films photo)